On Harnessing Idle Compute at the Edge for Foundation Model Training: Distributional Latency Modeling

 where $W_{\text{GEMM}}$ is workload per GEMM, $L_{\text{median}}$ is median latency, and $W_d$ is downlink bandwidth.
 For $\alpha = 2$, this yields $D^* \propto (W_{\text{GEMM}})^{2/3}$ rather than linear scaling.

 Second, the PS architecture provides a natural control point for straggler mitigation.
 The PS can maintain empirical latency distributions for each device using exponential moving averages and dynamically adjust assignments.
-A Thompson sampling approach~\cite{russo2018tutorial} balances exploration (learning device characteristics) with exploitation (assigning to reliable devices).
+A Thompson sampling approach~\cite{russo2018tutorial} (suggested future extension, not implemented in current \sys) balances exploration (learning device characteristics) with exploitation (assigning to reliable devices).

 Third, bandwidth asymmetry interacts multiplicatively with tail effects.
 If uplink latencies exhibit heavier tails than downlink—plausible given wireless upload characteristics and contention -- \sys's design choice to minimize uplink communication provides compounding benefits beyond mean-case analysis.
 Specifically, if downlink has tail parameter $\alpha_d$ and uplink has $\alpha_u < \alpha_d$, the effective benefit of reducing uplink volume by factor $\gamma$ scales as: